exercism/v3/languages/elm/exercises/concept/basics/.meta/design.md

 ## Learning objectives

-- TODO
-- ...
+- Know how to define a minimal compilable file
+- Know how to export functions for use by other modules
+- Know how import functions from other modules
+- Know how to define a simple function
+- Know how to define the type annotation for a function
+- Know how to do string concatentation and how to Upper Case a string, although these are incidential

 ## Out of scope

-- TODO
-- ...
+- The Elm Architecture (TEA), which is required to define a minimal compilable Elm application, but involves a lot more concepts

 ## Concepts

-- `basics`: TODO
+- `basics`: Know how to define a minimal compilable file
-- `basics`: know what a value is; know how to define a binding; know that bindings are immutable; know how to define scope using significant whitespace; know that bindings require dependency order; know how to define a function; know how to return a value from a function; know how to call a function; know what type inference is; know how type inference works for bindings; know how to define an integer; know how to use mathematical operators on integers; Know how to define single- and multiline comments.

 ## Prequisites